What is email encryption and why it matters

 - A cryptocurrency payment option is still in development

 Based in Norway, Runbox is a secure email provider that protects your information under the jurisdiction of Norwegian privacy legislation.
-This is important to note as disclosure requires a court order before any of your data is disclosed to another party.
-Every server is maintained and run within the country.
+This is important to note as a court order is needed before any of your data is disclosed to another party.

-While the secure email service does place quite a bit of focus on security and privacy, it does have a user-friendly feel and plenty of features.
+While the secure email service places quite a bit of focus on security and privacy, it does have a user-friendly feel and plenty of features.
 Runbox will run via dedicated mobile apps as well as on third-party email clients.
-If you’d like to try using Runbox, they do have a 30-day free trial available and a guide to make it easy if you need to import any existing emails.

 - Physically stores all emails in its own high-security data center